Tencent/PatrickStar/GUIDE.md

             "weight_decay": weight_decay,
         },
     },
-    # If there is no "fp16" field in the config,
-    # then the model will be trained without loss scaler.
-    # Note that there are no loss scaler on default.
-    "fp16": {
-        # Always need to be True
-        "enabled": True,
-        # If set to 0, use dynamic loss scaler,
-        # otherwise use static loss scaler with the value as loss scale
-        # Note that static loss scale will not check if the gradient overflows.
-        "loss_scale": 0,
-        # The initial loss scale of dynamic loss scaler will be
-        # 2 ** initial_scale_power
-        "initial_scale_power": 16,
-        "loss_scale_window": 1000,
-        "hysteresis": 2,
-        "min_loss_scale": 1,
-    },
     # The default chunk size, recommend values are 32M or 64M.
     # Note that this is the number of elements in a chunk instead
     # of the number of bytes.